expo/expo/docs/pages/build-reference/variables.md

 ✔ ️Created a new secret SECRET_NAME on project @fiberjw/goodweebs.
 ```

-To view the secrets you currently have for this project, run `eas secrets:list`:
+To view any existing secrets for this project, run `eas secrets:list`:

 ```
 > eas secrets:list